Dodgers rally past Rays, end 32-year title drought

 Barnes scored on an Anderson wild pitch to tie the game, with Betts moving to third.
 Corey Seager, who also fanned twice against Snell, then hit a ground ball to first with Betts scoring on a dive just ahead of the throw home for a 2-1 advantage.

+Snell was not happy with the decision at the time and he still was processing it postgame.
+He finished the postseason with a 3.03 ERA and held opponents to a .194 batting average in six outings.

+"I felt I did everything I could to prove my case to stay out there," Snell said.
+"And then for us to lose it (stinks). ...
+I want to win, I want to win a World Series and that's the goal, so for us to lose, it just (stinks).
+I'm not gonna question (Cash), he's a hell of a manager.
+I'll voice my opinion."

-The exclamation point came in the eighth when Betts, the Dodgers' high-profile roster addition in the offseason after a trade with the Boston Red Sox, hit a home run for a 3-1 advantage.
+The exclamation point for the Dodgers came in the eighth when Betts, the Dodgers' high-profile roster addition in the offseason thanks to a trade with the Boston Red Sox, hit a home run for a 3-1 advantage.
 It was his second homer of the series.

-There would be more heroics from Rays rookie Randy Arozarena, who gave Tampa Bay a 1-0 lead with a first-inning home run against Gonsolin.
+There would be more heroics from Rays rookie Randy Arozarena, who gave Tampa Bay a 1-0 lead with a first-inning homer against Gonsolin.

-Arozarena became the second rookie ever to hit three home runs in a single World Series while extending his record for a single postseason to 10 homers.
-He also became the first rookie with RBIs in four consecutive World Series games.
+Arozarena became the second rookie ever to hit three home runs in a single World Series, joining Charlie Keller of the 1939 New York Yankees, while extending his all-time record for a single postseason to 10 homers.
+He also became the first rookie to collect RBIs in four consecutive World Series games.

-Seager, who finished the six games at 8-for-20 with two home runs and five RBIs, was named the World Series MVP.
+Seager, who finished the six games at 8-for-20 (.400) with two home runs and five RBIs to earn the MVP award, said Cash's decision to remove Snell was uplifting for the Dodgers.

+"He was good, he made pitches and he was dominant," Seager said of Snell.
+"It almost gave us a little more confidence when he got out of the game and we scratched a few runs and that's all we needed.

-Also, MLB announced after the game that Dodgers third baseman Justin Turner, tested positive for COVID-19.
-He was removed from the game when the Dodgers took the field for the top of the eighth.
+Right after the game, MLB announced that Dodgers third baseman Justin Turner tested positive for COVID-19.
+Turner was removed from the game when the Dodgers took the field for the top of the eighth.

+"Absolutely devastating; that man more than anybody deserves to be out here celebrating this with this team," Seager said.
+"I feel so bad for him.
+If I could change placed with him right now I would."

 It was the Dodgers' seventh World Series championship in franchise history, with six of them coming after they moved to Los Angeles in 1958.
 The title also came in their eighth consecutive trip to the postseason and their third World Series in four years.